mindee/devrel/content/writing/blog-posts.md

 We are looking forward to this and are excited to read what you write!!!

 ## Images
-You’ll need a feature image: the image will be used on the front page, and as the "hero" image on your blog post.
+You’ll need a feature image: the image will be used on the front page, and as the hero image on your blog post.
 The size needs to be around 2:1 (twice larger than the height) to fit our WordPress template.
-The size of the images in the article doesn’t matter, but always use the highest possible quality: they will be automatically optimized using a lossless encoding).
+The size of the images in the article doesn’t matter, but always use the highest possible quality: they will be automatically optimized using a lossless encoding.
 Lastly, always add a text for the ALT description of all of your images.
 Be as descriptive as you can: ask yourself how you would like someone to describe them to you if you were blind.

 ## Code